 So if the body so desperately needs cholesterol, can it be that bad?

-Cholesterol actually acts as a band-aid for arteries which are corroding, developing inflammation or getting ulcers.
+Cholesterol actually acts as a band-aid for arteries that are corroding, developing inflammation, or getting ulcers.
 The cholesterol gets deposited over this and helps repair the damaged arteries.
 It’s like a scab over the wound.
 So clearly, cholesterol is not the culprit as we are led to believe.

-The culprit is the one which caused the inflammation thereby damaging the arteries in the first place.
+The culprit is the one that caused the inflammation thereby damaging the arteries in the first place.